rajeshrinet/pyross/README.md

 ![Imagel](examples/banner.png)

 ## Contact
-The authors of the paper can be contact at: Rajesh Singh (rs2004@cam.ac.uk) and R. Adhikari (ra413@cam.ac.uk)
+The authors of the paper can be contacted at: Rajesh Singh (rs2004@cam.ac.uk) and R. Adhikari (ra413@cam.ac.uk)

 ## About